This post was last updated on May 26th, 2022 at 09:10 pm

 The company prides itself on its approach to innovation.
-It was the first to launch, worldwide, an off-the-shelf wireless centre of gravity system and is the first load cell manufacturer to incorporate RFID tags in all its ‘link’ load cells as standard, allowing for unique product identification in the field.
+It was the first to launch, worldwide, an off-the-shelf wireless centre of gravity system and the first to incorporate RFID tags in all its ‘link’ load cells as standard, allowing for unique product identification in the field.
 Other developments include the creation of an ATEX compliant wireless dynamometer.

 It allows users to remotely monitor the level of force being measured by a Straightpoint load cell in real-time.
-Once the app has been installed on to a smart phone or tablet it can be connected wirelessly to any Bluetooth enabled Straightpoint product.
-The Bluetooth link allows connection from up to 50m distance, allowing users to be a safe distance from the load carrying device.
+Once the app has been installed on to a smart phone or tablet it can be connected wirelessly to any Bluetooth-enabled Straightpoint product.
+The Bluetooth link allows connection from up to 50m distance, so users can be a safe distance from the load carrying device.

-A key feature of the HPP mobile app is the easy-to-use interface, engineered by CoreRFID using the same principles developed for their CheckedOK inspection and certification application.
-The interface is tuned to the needs of Straightpoint’s users, providing the most commonly used features under single buttons on the main screen of the application.
-A clear read out of the current reading from the load cell dominates the display.
+A key feature of the HPP mobile app is the easy-to-use interface, engineered by CoreRFID using the same principles developed for its CheckedOK inspection and certification application.
+The interface is tuned to the needs of Straightpoint’s users, providing the most commonly used features under single buttons on the main screen, with the current reading from the load cell dominating the display.

-The mobile app allows for up to four different measurement units to choose from, depending on the user’s preferences.
+The mobile app allows users to choose from up to four different measurement units, depending on their preferences.
 A ‘Peak Hold’ button allows for a one-touch selection to only display the highest measurement from the connected device.
 Associated with this is the option to set an audible alarm to alert the user when a new high or low measurement value is detected.
 The application can also be set to record values from the Straightpoint device at predetermined intervals or whenever the user presses the “record” button on the application.
 Logging can be restricted to periods when the load cell is either over-loaded or under-loaded.
-An additional feature allows users to work in “simulation mode” so that they can practice with the application before using it in the real world.
+An additional feature allows users to work in “simulation mode” so that they can practise with the application before using it in the real world.